Office Frequently Asked Questions

 during trial periods.

-is linked to the Microsoft account used to create the Office 365 subscription account.
+is linked to the Microsoft account used to create the Office 365 subscription account, and the Microsoft accounts of the household members who have been added to the subscription.

 With the OneDrive desktop app installed on your computer, your documents are